Clewsy/misc/gpd-pocket3_mods.md

 ## Get screen rotation working (including touch and stylus inputs).
 1. Implement kernel parameter (**video=DSI-1:panel_orientation=right_side_up**) to correct default orientation at boot.

+### pop_os
-Note, pop_os uses kernelstub for implementing kernel parameter changes.
+pop_os uses kernelstub for implementing kernel parameter changes.
 The following may not work for other distros (e.g. Ubuntu uses grub) but the parameter itself should be the same.
 ```shell
 $ sudo kernelstub -a video=DSI-1:panel_orientation=right_side_up
 ```